remotex-labs/xJet/docs/archive/v1.1.x/mocks/mock.md

-# xJet.mock – Mock Any Global Function, Method, Constructor, or Value
+# xJet.mock – Mock Any Global Function, Method, or Constructor

-The `xJet.mock()` utility enables you to replace existing global or object-bound functions, class methods, constructors, or even primitive values with powerful, controllable mocks.
+The `xJet.mock()` utility enables you to replace existing global or object-bound functions, class methods, or constructors with powerful, controllable mocks.
 This allows you to intercept invocations, inspect arguments/results, return custom values, and later restore the original behavior seamlessly.

 ## What Does xJet.mock Do?

-- **Swaps out** an existing function, constructor, or value with a controllable mock.
+- **Swaps out** an existing function or constructor with a controllable mock.
-- **Tracks** calls, arguments, results, and instances (for functions and constructors).
+- **Tracks** calls, arguments, results, and instances.
 - **Customizes** behavior: supply new logic (mock implementation), return values, or errors.
-- **Restores** the original implementation or value at any time.
+- **Restores** the original implementation at any time.

 ## Mocking a Regular Function